mongodb/specifications/source/unified-test-format/unified-test-format.rst

 * Remove note about clearing state between test files.
 Clearing state is mainly relevant for tests, and is already discussed.

+* Note that server versions are compared numerically.

 2020-09-03: